Summer Stuffed Vegetables

 - Your favorite vegetables for stuffing (I like to use 2-4 globe zucchini, hollowed out and flesh reserved, and 12-24 baby bella mushrooms, stems reserved.
 I often also use tomatoes, bell peppers, or eggplants).

-- 5 cups (330g) white Italian bread, cut into small chunks
+- 5 cups (330g) Italian bread cut into small chunks

 - ½ cup (125mL) whole milk